 thanking you now for all that is to come

 your works of love, the cross, your work of grace.

 I am a poet but also a writer of fiction, mainly for children.
 You may know of me through a story I wrote 35 books ago called Henry’s Leg.
-This won the Guardian Prize for Children’s Fiction because, they told me, ‘it says serious things cheerfully.’
+This won the 1986 Guardian Prize for Children’s Fiction because, they told me, ‘it says serious things cheerfully.’
 Through the TV adaptation I was able to buy a tiny house in the Yorkshire Dales which has become (as D H Lawrence said of his bit of Nottinghamshire) ‘the country of my heart’.

-Last summer I moved from Oxford to a permanent home in my heart country, reconnecting with my Northern roots.
+In recent years I moved from Oxford to a permanent home in my heart country, reconnecting with my Northern roots.
 Life is a poem I have written about this move.

-I have written poetry all my life but only five years ago, on my 60th birthday, did I decide to set children’s writing aside and focus on poetry.
+I have written poetry all my life but on my 60th birthday did I decide to set children’s writing aside and focus on poetry.
 Writing all those books for children has been a good training ground.
 I have chewed over many millions of words before committing a few select ones to paper (children like directness, pithyness, strong colour and they deserve the best).
 Emily Dickinson advised few words in a poem then added 'but they must be the chiefest words'.
 In weaving stories for the young, and not so young, I have sat for many years on my poetic instinct.
 The poet Kate Clanchy said that my poems have ‘the passion of long-stored speech’ so perhaps waiting for so long to ‘focus’ has had its benefits.

 Like me, Thomas Hardy did not turn to poetry until he was 60.
 Watch this space!